-We'll support you to develop advanced communication skills.
+We'll support you in developing advanced communication skills.
 You'll learn to assess a range of systems relevant to community and primary care nursing practice, including (but not limited to) the abdominal, respiratory, cardiovascular, musculoskeletal and integumentary systems.
-We'll also explore the national and local drivers on integrated working and managing individuals presenting with acute and long term conditions in community and primary care settings.
+We'll also explore the national and local drivers of integrated working and managing individuals presenting with acute and long-term conditions in community and primary care settings.

 Where changes are made to material information contained in this course description or a decision is taken to suspend a course between the offer of admissions and enrolment, we will inform applicants at the earliest possible opportunity and will outline the various options available to the applicant.

 This course offers academic progression in the specialist fields of adult community and general practice nursing.

 Home students starting this course in the first year will be required to pay a Home fee of £800 for the academic year 2022/23.